maxludden/supergene-v2/books/book02/md/chapter-0490.md

 "My King, you're eventually back.
 Please accept my allegiance.
 I've been waiting for so long."

 "What king?
 He was not necessarily able to beat Lin Feng when he was unevolved.
 Not to mention he is now in Second God's Sanctuary.
 He has not been there for many years.
 How strong can he be?
-There are so many revolvers who could kill him."
+There are so many evolvers who could kill him."

 "Fuck off.
 My Dollar is invincible anywhere he goes.
 What the heck do you know?"